Harshil-Patel23/Sports-Website-Using-PHP/README.md

 # Sports Website

 Welcome to the Sports Website, a dynamic e-commerce platform built using PHP.
 The website allows users to browse and purchase sports products, register an account, and maintain a shopping cart, with a focus on seamless user experience and session management.
+You can see my website here: [Harshil Sports](http://sportsharshil.lovestoblog.com/index.php)

 ## Authors